-- ✓ understanding concepts, principles, and formulas - with writing assignments - pre-exam review - ✓ interpreting the assignments for your writing or Writing-Intensive Class. - coming up with ideas, and organizing them effectively. - ✓ understanding how to use grammar and punctuation most effectively.
+- understanding concepts, principles, and formulas - writing assignments - ✓ pre-exam review - ✓ interpreting assignments for your writing or Writing-Intensive Class. - coming up with ideas and organizing them effectively. - working with anatomical models - understanding how to use grammar and punctuation most effectively.
 Please note, the CLC Writing Consultants do not offer a proof-reading service.
-When you come to work on your grammar, your consultant will help you develop strategies, but he/she will not do the work for you. - ✓ working with anatomical models
+When you come to work on your grammar, your consultant will help you develop strategies, but he/she will not do the work for you.